jesseantonio/jesseantonio/README.md

 - 👋 Eai, sou o @jesseantonio
 - 👀 Estou interessado em aprender a linguagem JavaScript
-- 🌱 Atualmente aprendendo JavaScript
+- 💪 Atualmente aprendendo JavaScript
-- 🔥 Pretendo contribuir futurando para o mundo do TI
+- 🔥 Pretendo contribuir futuramente para o mundo do TI

 <!---
 jesseantonio/jesseantonio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.